Most government grants go to eligible nonprofit organizations, not to individuals. If you are an individual grantseeker, please click here.

 Grants.gov offers an overview of the grant application process, as well as answers to frequently asked questions and other resources.
 Organizations and individuals must register to apply for funding through Grants.gov.

-Foundation Directory Online (FDO) helps you learn about hundreds of federal government funders.
-All FDO searches--such as by subject and geographic focus--include government funders by default in their results.
+Foundation Directory helps you learn about hundreds of federal government funders.
+All searches--such as by subject and geographic focus--include government funders by default in their results.
 If you only want government funding results, you can click on "Governments and agencies (grantmaker)" in the Organization Type search field.
 Along with finding requests for proposals (RFPs) in the results, you can see what kinds of grants these funders have given, a description of their programs, funding interests and contact information.
 You can also find out how to follow them on social media.
-Click here to learn more about using FDO.
+Take our on-demand course, Introduction to Foundation Directory, to learn more.

 Finding state and local grant opportunities

 At the state and local level, the amount of information about grants varies widely.
 The Virginia state government, for example, offers a regularly updated grants portal.
 The government of the District of Columbia publishes a weekly funding alert through its Office of Partnerships and Grant Services.
 Check with your local government officials and the offices of your elected officials for more information.

 Things to consider before applying for government funding:

 - Do your research.
 Be sure to record details on the program itself, application guidelines and deadlines, agency contacts, the review process, past grants, and any other helpful information.

 - Bookmark or follow the agencies you apply to so that you do not miss future funding opportunities.